cvitter/YCSB-Riak-Binding/README.md

 * Perform the following operations on your Riak cluster to configure Riak for the benchmarks:

 <blockquote>
-Upload the Solr search schema used to support YCSB's scan operation (<b>Note</b>: update the URL and file path to match your environment.)
+Upload the Solr search schema used to support YCSB's scan operation to one of the nodes in your cluster. (<b>Note</b>: update the URL and file path to match your environment.)
 </blockquote>
 ```
 curl -XPUT "http://localhost:8098/search/schema/ycsb" \